-- (2) The foregoing paragraph shall not apply to individuals in the competitive service, individuals in Schedules A and B of the excepted service, or other individuals who are determined by the Civil Service Commission to be in career positions. - (b) Any person requesting a copy of a report under subsection (a) (1) shall supply his name and address and the name of the person or organization, if any, on whose behalf he is requesting such copy and may be required to pay a reasonable fee in an amount necessary to recover the cost of reproduction or mailing of such report excluding any salary of any employee involved in such reproduction or mailing.
+(2) The foregoing paragraph shall not apply to individuals in the competitive service, individuals in Schedules A and B of the excepted service, or other individuals who are determined by the Civil Service Commission to be in career positions.

+(b) Any person requesting a copy of a report under subsection (a) (1) shall supply his name and address and the name of the person or organization, if any, on whose behalf he is requesting such copy and may be required to pay a reasonable fee in an amount necessary to recover the cost of reproduction or mailing of such report excluding any salary of any employee involved in such reproduction or mailing. (c)(l) It shall be unlawful for any person to inspect or obtain a copy of any report --

-- (c) (1) It shall be unlawful for any person to inspect or obtain a copy of any report -- - (A) for any unlawful purpose; - (B) for any commercial purpose; - (C) to determine or establish the credit rating of any individual; - (D) to compile any mailing list, or - (E) for use directly or indirectly in the solicitation of money for any political, charitable or other purpose. - (2) The Attorney General may bring a civil action in any district court of the United States against any person who inspects or obtains such report for any purpose prohibited in paragraph (1).
-The court in which such action is brought may assess against such individual a penalty in any amount not to exceed \$1,000. - (d) Reports shall be held and made available to the public for a period of five years after receipt.
-After such five-year period, the reports shall be destroyed. - (e) (1) The House of Representatives, the Senate, the Director of the Administrative Office of the United States Courts, the Chairman of the Civil Service Commission, and the head of each agency shall make provisions to assure that each report shall be reviewed in accordance with any law or regulation with respect to conflicts of interest or confidential financial information of officers or employees of the House of Representatives, the Senate, the United States courts or each such agency or in accordance with rules and regulations as may be prescribed. - (2) Notwithstanding any law or resolution, whenever in any criminal case pending in any competent court in which a Member, officer, or employee of the Senate is a defendant, or in any proceeding before a grand jury of any competent court in which alleged criminal conduct of a Member, officer, or employee of the Senate is under investigation, a subpena is served upon the Secretary of the Senate directing him to appear and produce any reports filed pursuant to any financial disclosure requirement, then he shall --
+(A) for any unlawful purpose;

+(B) for any commercial purpose;

+(C) to determine or establish the credit rating of any individual;

+(D) to compile any mailing list, or

+(E) for use directly or indirectly in the solicitation of money for any political, charitable or other purpose.

+(2) The Attorney General may bring a civil action in any district court of the United States against any person who inspects or obtains such report for any purpose prohibited in paragraph (1).
+The court in which such action is brought may assess against such individual a penalty in any amount not to exceed \$1,000.

+(d) Reports shall be held and made available to the public for a period of five years after receipt.
+After such five-year period, the reports shall be destroyed.

+(e)(1) The House of Representatives, the Senate, the Director of the Administrative Office of the United States Courts, the Chairman of the Civil Service Commission, and the head of each agency shall make provisions to assure that each report shall be reviewed in accordance with any law or regulation with respect to conflicts of interest or confidential financial information of officers or employees of the House of Representatives, the Senate, the United States courts or each such agency or in accordance with rules and regulations as may be prescribed.

+(2) Notwithstanding any law or resolution, whenever in any criminal case pending in any competent court in which a Member, officer, or employee of the Senate is a defendant, or in any proceeding before a grand jury of any competent court in which alleged criminal conduct of a Member, officer, or employee of the Senate is under investigation, a subpena is served upon the Secretary of the Senate directing him to appear and produce any reports filed pursuant to any financial disclosure requirement, then he shall ---

-- (i) if such report is in a sealed envelope, unseal the envelope containing such report and have an authenticated copy made of such report, replace such report in such envelope and reseal it, and note on such envelope that it was opened pursuant to this paragraph in response to a subpena, a copy of which shall be attached to such envelope, and - (ii) appear in response to such subpena and produce the authenticated copy so made.
+(i) if such report is in a sealed envelope, unseal the envelope containing such report and have an authenticated copy made of such report, replace such report in such envelope and reseal it, and note on such envelope that it was opened pursuant to this paragraph in response to a subpena, a copy of which shall be attached to such envelope, and

+(ii) appear in response to such subpena and produce the authenticated copy so made.
+For purposes of this paragraph, the term "competent court"